nasa/SMCPy/README.md

               param_labels=['K', 'g'])
 ```

-The above code produces probabilistic estimates of K, the spring stiffness divided by mass, and g, the gravitational constant on an unknown planet.
-These estimates are in the form of weighted particles and can be visualized by plotting the pairwise weights as shown below.
-The mean of each parameter is marked by the dashed red line.
-The true values for this example were K = 1.67 and g = 4.62.
-More details can be found in the spring mass example (smcpy/examples/spring_mass/).
-To run this model in parallel using MPI, the MCMC kernel just needs to be built
+The above code produces probabilistic estimates of K, the spring stiffness
+divided by mass, and g, the gravitational constant on an unknown planet.
+These
+estimates are in the form of weighted particles and can be visualized by
+plotting the pairwise weights as shown below.
+The mean of each parameter is
+marked by the dashed red line.
+The true values for this example were K = 1.67
+and g = 4.62.
+More details can be found in the spring mass example
+(smcpy/examples/spring_mass/).
+To run this model in parallel using MPI, the
-with the ParallelMCMC class in place of VectorMCMC.
-More details can be found in the mpi example (smcpy/examples/mpi_example/).
+MCMC kernel just needs to be built with the ParallelMCMC class in place of
+VectorMCMC.
+More details can be found in the MPI example
+(smcpy/examples/mpi_example/).

 ![Pairwise](https://github.com/nasa/SMCPy/blob/main/examples/spring_mass/pairwise.png)